superlinked/VectorHub/docs/articles/rag-application-communication-system.md

 Instead, reformulation of few-document turned out to be one the most practical use cases for LLMs.
 The key properties were already built by design in word embeddings nearly a decade ago and have developed ever since.
 Cross-lingual transfer is surprisingly efficient: many models primarily trained in English can be successfully trained on downstream tasks in other languages.
 This extends to other forms of language transfer: from formal to informal, from standards to dialects, from generalist to specialized terminologies.

 The default paradigm for RAG emerged almost immediately after the release of chatGPT.
-One of the first systematic descriptions I’ve found is Simon Willison’s “semantic search answers pattern” from early January 2023 – search for texts in a semantic database, get the most relevant results, send this input to GPT-3 as an inspiration.
+One of the first systematic descriptions I’ve found is Simon Willison’s “(semantic search answers pattern)[https://simonwillison.net/2023/Jan/13/semantic-search-answers/]” from early January 2023 – search for texts in a semantic database, get the most relevant results, send this input to GPT-3 as an inspiration.

 Today, production RAG is increasingly a lot of flows and arrows and practitioners are confronted with the hard reality: there is no generic approach to RAG.
 Good applications need to anticipate a wide array of edge cases.
 There are simply just too many breaking points such as bad OCR, poor indexation, suboptimal tokenization, inconsistent document segment, unpredictable queries…